marticliment/UniGetUI/readme.md

  - The ability to install packages from Scoop and Winget.
 (The idea is to add more package managers in the future.)
  - The ability to update and uninstall previously installed packages.
- - The user does not need to install the package managers.
+ - The user does not need to install any of the package managers.
  - Smooth and responsive UI (starting from v1.0).
  - Support for managing Scoop buckets.
  - The user can select the version that should be installed.